Skip to contents

 This project is supported by Jake Holshuh (Cornell class of ’69) and The Arthur Vining Davis Foundations.
 Our work in the K. Lisa Yang Center for Conservation Bioacoustics is made possible by the generosity of K. Lisa Yang to advance innovative conservation technologies to inspire and inform the conservation of wildlife and habitats.

-The German Federal Ministry of Education and Research is funding the development of BirdNET through the project “BirdNET+” (FKZ 01|S22072).
-Additionally, the German Federal Ministry of Environment, Nature Conservation and Nuclear Safety is funding the development of BirdNET through the project “DeepBirdDetect” (FKZ 67KI31040E).
+The development of BirdNET is supported by the German Federal Ministry of Education and Research through the project “BirdNET+” (FKZ 01|S22072).
+The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety contributes through the “DeepBirdDetect” project (FKZ 67KI31040E).
+In addition, the Deutsche Bundesstiftung Umwelt supports BirdNET through the project “RangerSound” (project 39263/01).